dougd94/the-monkees/README.md

 This is a band website for the Monkees,
 It imagines that they are still active and available for bookings.
+I wanted to make the site as simple as possible, whilst also fulfiling all the use cases I could think of for a band site.

 <H2>UX</h2>
 <il>